Development

 What's Next?

-We feel pretty confident that we are ready to launch to a small group of users and are sticking to our end-of-year timeline for the beta launch.
+We feel pretty confident that we're ready to launch to a small group of users and are sticking to our end-of-year timeline for the beta launch.

 That's it for this update!
 We have been making great progress, and I am really excited about where Copia is heading.
 If you want to stay in the loop and be part of the journey, join our Discord.
 Thanks for following along as we build Copia.